Korean East Coast Bicycle Route icon.

 Mind the Gap

-The Gyeongbuk Bike Path and Gangwon Bike Path collectively form the East Coast Route, which travels from the bottom third of Korea to the DMZ along the East Sea.
+The Gyeongbuk and Gangwon Bike Paths together create the East Coast Route, stretching from Korea’s southern coastline to the DMZ along the East Sea.

-So if you’re cycling the entire East Coast Route, you have two options to transfer between the southern Gyeongbuk and northern Gangwon bike paths.
+If you’re cycling the entire East Coast Route, you have two options to bridge this gap:

 Gangwon Bicycle Path

-The Gangwon Bicycle Path forms the northern section of the East Coast Bike Path.
-It tracks the East Sea from the bottom of Gangwon Province (강원도; map) to the DMZ.
-Measuring 242 kilometers, it is Korea’s second longest certification bike path.
+The Gangwon Bicycle Path forms the northern section of the East Coast Route, following the East Sea from the southern edge of Gangwon State (강원도; map) to the DMZ.
+Stretching 242 kilometers, it is Korea’s second-longest certification bike path.

-The Unification Observatory Certification Center (map) marks the top of the Gangwon Bike Path and East Coast Route.
-The stamp booth sits at the bottom of a road leading to the Unification Observation Tower, which looks over the Demilitarized Zone (DMZ) into North Korea.
+The journey concludes at the Unification Observatory Certification Center (map), the endpoint of both the Gangwon Bicycle Path and the East Coast Route.
+Located at the base of the road leading to the Unification Observation Tower, this certification center offers a view into North Korea.

 Read More